skababji-ehil/fuzzy_sql/README.md

 # fuzzy-sql

-The package generate random SQL Statements to check the query response from synthetic data against that of tabular real data.
-Both datasets shall have the same number of columns and rows.
-Dataset may include related tables.
-Refer to documentation for further details.
+The package generate random SQL Statements to check the query response from synthetic data against that of real data.
+The package supports both tabular and longitudinal datasets.
+Table shapes, variable names and relations in both real and synthetic datasets shall be identical.
+Refer to the documentation for further details.